List of Dual Diagnosis centers and their websites which are providing services both in-patient and out-patient.

 American Council for Drug Education (ACDE), Affiliate of Phoenix House

 It is a dual diagnosis center for substance abuse prevention and education group that produces services and materials focused on the new clinical findings on drug use.
 And its social implications?
 The facts for Employees portion of the ACDE website is designed to help businesses recognize the power they have to empower staff across America to deal thoughtfully and knowledgeably with substance use and the risk of drug use – by their children, friends and neighbors, and coworkers.
 Information on ACDE's prevention and education efforts focused on the most up-to-date clinical research, services, and materials to help minimize drug abuse.
 Links to publications and websites that are connected to them are given.

 American Managed Behavioral Healthcare Association (AMBHA)

-The American Managed Behavioral Healthcare Association was founded by a group of the country’s leading national behavioral health managed care organizations to influence national policy debates and document the cost-effectiveness of managed care techniques in this field… It gives a complete description of how to treat alcoholic substances and mental illness.
+The American Managed Behavioral Healthcare Association is a dual diagnosis center that was founded by a group of the country's leading national behavioral health managed care organizations to influence national policy debates and document the cost-effectiveness of managed care techniques in this field… It gives a complete description of how to treat alcoholic substances and mental illness.
 One of the main goals of AMBHA since its inception in 1994 has been to “promote health plan, management agent, and provider transparency through performance assessment.”
 AMBHA members administer the insurance plan coverage for over 100 million individuals with mental disabilities and drug abuse disorders. .Provides planning knowledge for articles studies and for views there are different website. http://www.ambha.org.